Note

 As you can see, the Info.plist

-file was generated based on the variables we set in the CMakeLists.txt
+file was generated based on the variables set in the CMakeLists.txt

 file.
-We now also have an app bundle in the bin
+There is now also an app bundle in the bin

 directory.

-Let’s run it.
-You can either double-click the app bundle in Finder (bin/CMakeSFMLProject.app
+To run it, you can either double-click the app bundle in Finder (bin/CMakeSFMLProject.app

 ) or run it from the command line: